djusHa/hmland-docker/Readme.md

 ```

 # FHEM
-Since the both Services running on the same User defined Network ( fhem-net ), we can access hmland container by it's hostname.
+Since both Services running on the same User defined Network ( fhem-net ), we can access hmland container by it's hostname.

 See:
 https://docs.docker.com/v17.09/engine/userguide/networking/#user-defined-networks